 8. Record the Meeting for Later Reference

-You’re ready to launch a big sales campaign, but some of your reps are out on PTO.
+Say you’re ready to launch a big sales campaign, but some of your reps are out on PTO.
 You can easily record the meeting for them to catch up on the details.
+They’ll feel like they didn’t miss a beat.

 Implementing these tips should make for a better meeting experience for all.
 Not only will this knowledge help your team in internal stand-up meetings, but these tips can also be very beneficial while hosting external meetings with prospects or customers!